tammyhasenzahl/test-git-branch/README.md

 - Build Now
 - Console output: policy that is set to "break build" has a violation and build fails
 - Return to project: build fails (red "x")
+- note: in SRM, there's a red triangle icon indicating the policy failed

 ## Installing an Unreleased Jenkins Plugin (`.hpi`) to Jenkins
 Jenkins Dashboard > Manage Jenkins > Plugin Manager >